SESYNC-ci/maps-in-R-lesson/_slides/leaflet.md

 The `leaflet()` function creates an empty leaflet map to which layers can be added using the pipe (`%>%`) operator.
 The `addTiles` functions adds a base tiled map; by default, it imports tiles from OpenStreetMap.
 We center and zoom the map with `setView`.

-Switch to the "Viewer" tab in RStudio to see the result.

 ~~~r
 library(leaflet)